nnehome/nnehome.github.io/docs/source/home/home.rst

 An Analog
 ---------------
 |
-One way to get the intuition of NNE is making an analog to digit recognition.
+One way to grasp the concept of NNE is making an analog to digit recognition.
 Machine learning models have been used to recognize the digit from handwritten digit images (below is an example).
 Conceptually, this can be thought of as a parameter estimation problem, where the *data* is the image and the *parameter* is the underlying digit.
 NNE also tackles parameter estimation, but where the *data* is economic data and the *parameter* is that of an econometric model.

 .. image:: digit_rec.png
   :scale: 70%